 The acne that you experience with post-birth control syndrome is typically at its worst about three to six months after stopping the pill.
 In some women, it begins to improve after 6-8 months, but in my experience, it tends to hang around until you address it directly.
 I've treated women in my practice who have experienced relentless acne for years after stopping the pill.
 The good news is, they were able to eliminate it naturally without needing to suppress their hormones.

-Let’s not forget that for as long as you’re on the birth control pill, your brain and your ovaries aren’t talking, so it’s to be expected when you ditch that pill that they’re going to take some time to come back online and start communicating again.
+Let's not forget that for as long as you're on the birth control pill, your brain and your ovaries aren't talking, so it's to be expected when you ditch that pill that they're going to take some time to come back online and start communicating again.
 And as they start talking again, there may be some ups and downs in your mood.
 This could result in symptoms of anxiety after stopping birth control.

 Your body has been dealing with a combination of inflammation, blocked ovulation and nutrient depletions—any one of which can lead to mood issues.